The importance of vaccinations

 Did you know, vaccines don’t actually fight diseases themselves?

 Vaccines stimulate your pet’s immune system to recognise specific disease-causing viruses and bacteria.
 If your pet comes into contact with these diseases, antibodies (disease-fighting cells) are produced.
-These antibodies send chemical signals to the disease-fighting cells of your pet’s body and an immune response (attack against the disease) is activated.
+These antibodies send chemical signals to the disease-fighting cells of your pet’s body and immune response (attack against the disease) is activated.

 Our pets produce different levels of immunity to different diseases.
 For example, the leptospirosis vaccine protects dogs for a year whereas the distemper vaccine protects dogs for three years.